-Proposal 1(a)
+Proposal 1

-The Company's Ethics, Nominating & Corporate Governance Committee (the "Ethics Committee") nominated one incumbent director-Terry Brubaker-for election by the common and preferred stockholders, voting together as a single class, for a term expiring in 2018.
+The Company's Ethics, Nominating & Corporate Governance Committee (the "Ethics Committee") nominated three incumbent directors-Paul W. Adelgren, David Gladstone and John H. Outland-for election by the common and preferred stockholders, voting together as a single class, for a term expiring in 2019.